Takeoff and landing: Spacecraft (VTHL)

 but the funding was discontinued after 2012.

 In 2017 DARPA selected a VTHL design for XS-1.

 Horizontal takeoff and vertical landing

+Few airplanes can operate with conventional takeoff and vertical landing (and its subtypes STOVL, CATOVL) as the F-35B.

-Horizontal takeoff and vertical landing (HTVL) is the spaceflight equivalent of aviation HTOVL (and its subtypes CTOVL, STOVL, CATOVL).
-This mode of operation has not been used, but has been proposed for some systems that use a two-stage to orbit launch system with a plane based first stage, and a capsule return vehicle.
+Horizontal takeoff and vertical landing (HTVL) in spaceflight has not been used, but has been proposed for some systems that use a two-stage to orbit launch system with a plane based first stage, and a capsule return vehicle.
 One of the few HTVL concept vehicles is the 1960s concept spacecraft Hyperion SSTO, designed by Philip Bono.

 Multi-mode configurations

 Vehicles use more than one mode also exist.

 Vertical/Short takeoff landing (V/STOL)

 Vertical and/or short take-off and landing (V/STOL) aircraft that are able to take off or land vertically or on short runways.
 Vertical takeoff and landing (VTOL) includes craft that do not require runways at all.
 Generally, a V/STOL aircraft needs to be able to hover; helicopters are not typically considered under the V/STOL classification.

 A rolling takeoff, sometimes with a ramp (ski-jump), reduces the amount of thrust required to lift an aircraft from the ground (compared with vertical takeoff), and hence increases the payload and range that can be achieved for a given thrust.
 For instance, the Harrier is incapable of taking off vertically with a full weapons and fuel load.
 Hence V/STOL aircraft generally use a runway if it is available.
 I.e. Short Take-Off and Vertical Landing (STOVL) or Conventional Take-off and Landing (CTOL) operation is preferred to VTOL operation.

 V/STOL was developed to allow fast jets to be operated from clearings in forests, from very short runways, and from small aircraft carriers that would previously only have been able to carry helicopters.

 The main advantage of V/STOL aircraft is closer basing to the enemy, which reduces response time and tanker support requirements.
 In the case of the Falklands War, it also permitted high performance fighter air cover and ground attack without a large aircraft carrier equipped with a catapult.

 The latest V/STOL aircraft is the F-35B, which entered service in 2015.